Eyon42/MemeDAO/README.md

 ### TO-DOs
 - Add one comment per person mechanism
 - Review how the FollowerTier relationship is stored.
 Current approach is most likely flawed.
 Should include the FollowNFT.
+- Add check for DAO token for membership.
 - Replace some contracts with interfaces on imports
-- Add check for memebership while commenting request-post.
+- Add check for memebership while making a comment to the request-post.
 - Create mechanism for composing modules
 - Implement onlyMemeber modifier for ProfileHolder.
 - Add option to set membership cost in ProfileHolder